Bachelor of Applied Science (Aviation)

 PT: Min.
 16 months

-Aviation industry is vibrant and dynamic.
+The aviation industry is vibrant and dynamic.
 Through this programme, you'll gain a broad awareness of the aviation industry and a range of analytical skills, giving you a comprehensive appreciation of an all-rounded aviation operation management.

 Australia-specific contents may not be applicable to HK students